American Council on Science and Health (ACSH)

 - “ACSH planned to receive a total of $338,200 from tobacco companies between July 2012 and June 2013.
 Reynolds American and Phillip Morris International were each listed as expected to give $100,000 in 2013, which would make them the two largest individual donations listed in the ACSH documents.”

 SourceWatch reports that ACSH stopped recording their funding sources early in the 1990s.
-The following values are based on data collected from both Sourcewatch and the Conservative Transparency Project, with the highest available funding values listed.
-See the attached spreadsheet for details on ACSH funders by year (.xls): ,
+The following values are based the Conservative Transparency Project as well as from publicly available 990 forms. ,

 |Searle Freedom Trust||$100,000|